scottlamb/moonfire-nvr/design/api.md

 *   `X-Media-Time-Range`: the relative media start and end times of these frames within the recording, as a half-open interval.

+The server will also send pings, currently at 30-second intervals.

 The WebSocket will always open immediately but will receive messages only while the backing RTSP stream is connected.